In the Bible, repentance means “to change your mind.”

 It means that you trust Jesus Christ as the payment for your sins instead of trusting your good works, your sincerity, your church membership, your Christian upbringing, your baptism.
 Remember what Jesus said.

-“Some people say we have to repent of our sins in order to be saved.
+“Some people say we have to repent of all our sins in order to be saved.
 That’s not quite true.
-We have to repent of the one thing that makes us unsaved and that is unbelief.”
-John 16:9.
+We have to repent of the one thing that makes us unsaved and that is unbelief. ” John 16:9.

 Now that's interesting!
 It doesn't mean that repentance is unnecessary.
 Instead, it means that repentance is involved when we believe on the Lord Jesus Christ.
 It means that we change our mind when we place our faith in Jesus Christ as our Savior.
 Changing your mind about sin and trusting Jesus are not separate events.
 They happen simultaneously.

 The Gospel of John never uses the words "repent" and "repentance."
 Instead the Gospel of John uses the words "faith" and "believe" 98 times.
-That is because when a sinner accepts, believes on, receives Jesus Christ as His Savior, he has repented, he has changed his mind.
+That is because when a sinner accepts, puts his faith in, believes on, receives Jesus Christ as His Savior, he has repented, he has changed his mind.

 Don’t Be Confused By Lordship Salvation

-Lordship Salvation is the false teaching that sinners must forsake their actual sins before they can be saved.
+Lordship Salvation is the false teaching that sinners must turn from or forsake all their actual sins before they can be saved.
 As we have noted above, that is not the teaching of Jesus.
-The Bible does not teach that anyone has to forsake his sins to get saved.
+The Bible does not teach that anyone has to turn from all his sins to get saved.
+In two thousand years, NO ONE on earth ever turned from all his sins before they got saved or after they got saved.
+Yes, after you get saved, there will be a turning from sin but turning from all your sins is not a prerequisite for getting saved or staying saved and it is not a guide as to whether or not you got saved.

 Please don’t misunderstand.
 When you repent (change your mind) and trust Jesus Christ as your Savior, that will change your life.
-You will feel differently about your sins and you will begin to forsake your sins as God draws you into closer fellowship with Him.
+You will feel differently about your sins and you will begin to turn from and forsake your sins as God draws you into closer fellowship with Him.
+That is a process the Bible calls sanctification.

-But forsaking your sins isn’t the way to get saved.
+But sanctification comes after you get saved.
+Turning from your sins or forsaking your sins isn’t the way to get saved or stay saved.
 You could forsake every sin and live a sinless life from now until the day you die.
-But if you never trusted Jesus Christ as your Savior, quitting all your sins would not get you into heaven.
+But if you never trusted Jesus Christ as your Savior, turning from all your sins and quitting all your sins would not save you or get you into heaven.

 Changing your mind and believing what God says in the Bible is repentance.
 As you read and believe the written scriptures, you begin to change your mind about absolute truth.
 Instead of rejecting God’s truth, believing what you read in the Bible causes you to change your mind and accept God’s truth.
 Changing your mind and believing what God says is the essence of repentance.

-Repentance is a post-Resurrection truth preached by the Apostle Paul.
-Click here to study Acts 17;30 about what it means to repent.
-This Link will open in a new page.
+Repentance is also a post-Resurrection truth on the grace side of Calvary, preached by the Apostle Paul, Acts 17:30-31.
 Repentance is not just an Old Testament concept.
-It is an essential part of New Testament belief.
+It is an essential part of New Testament Christian belief.

 "Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God, And saying, The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel." -Mark 1:14-15.